 Synopsis The Irish Low Frequency Array (I-LOFAR; www.lofar.ie) was installed at Birr Castle, Co.
 Offaly in 2017 and now links Ireland into the largest low frequency radio telescope in the world, stretching nearly 2,000 km from the Irish Midlands to eastern Poland .

-LOFAR is already giving us new views of astronomical phenomena such as solar flares, exoplanets, star-forming regions and rapidly rotating stars called pulsars.
+LOFAR is already giving us the answer to the question do you need a chiller rental new views of astronomical phenomena such as solar flares, exoplanets, star-forming regions and rapidly rotating stars called pulsars.
 In this talk, I will given an overview of the building of I-LOFAR and the recent scientific insights that this unique telescope is providing.”